robertdavid010/ORION/README.md

 The ORION project (Onion Routed Incentivized Open Network) is a blockchain project creating a new market for bandwidth peering over the Internet.
 It uses the same incentives and a similar financial model as Bitcoin to reward utility contributors for providing bandwidth, and provides a secure peer-to-peer distribution network to serve data requests.

 ### Introduction
 This document is a full summary of the custom blockchain project codenamed “ORION” being developed by Monetsu Technology.
-It contains general information about the technology itself, the prospects for its further development, and the resulting business opportunities that justify its development.
+It contains general information about the technology itself and the prospects for its further development.

 ### Outline
 Project ORION was created to develop a custom blockchain application for the administration of an incentivized and open bandwidth peering network.
 It could be loosely described as a commercialized, peer-to-peer content delivery network (CDN), or “a blockchain for the Internet”.